 I found the economy cabin in the Emirates Boeing 777 very pleasant.
-It has been my best experience so far if I compare it to my previous flights to Australia.
-This Boeing 777 is built with a unique technology that allows the utmost comfort on board for long flight hauls.
-The Emirates planes seating is also the best among all the airline companies I have flown with.
+It has been my best experience compared to my previous flights to Australia.
+This Boeing 777 is built with a unique technology that allows the utmost comfort for long-flight hauls.
+The Emirates plane seating is also the best among all the airline companies I have flown with.

-When I started my research online when I made my emirates flight booking, it has been straightforward to use the Emirates Website.
-For the administrative work, I would rate Emirates with a 9, out of 10 scores.
+When I started my research online when I made my emirates flight booking, it was straightforward to use the Emirates Website.
+I would rate Emirates Economy a 9 out of 10 for the administrative work.
 The Emirates crew onboard helped offer a friendly, multilingual service.

-The Dubai Airport is the airport hub for all international flights coming from Europe and the US.
-Dubai is a large, well organised and first and foremost a silent airport, which means no announcements with loudspeakers.
+Dubai Airport is the hub for all international flights from Europe and the US.
+Dubai is a large, well-organised and, first and foremost, a silent airport, which means no announcements with loudspeakers.
 I find that quite relaxing.

 On the other hand, it offers lots of entertainment, from vast shopping malls to cafès and restaurants and a relaxing area surrounded by green and water.

 In Dubai Airport, Wi-fi and recharge battery isles are provided everywhere.
-The light and the air quality is excellent.
+The light and the air quality are excellent.

-What I liked less of my Emirates Flight
+What I liked less about my Emirates Flight

-I am quite happy with my Emirates Flights, but one thing could have been better, we had to wait a long time to get out of the plane and from the bus to the airport arrival in Dubai.
+I am pretty happy with my Emirates Flights, but one thing could have been better, we had to wait a long time to get off the plane and from the bus to the airport arrival in Dubai.

-One more thing that I don’t particularly like about Emirates is their meals options offer.
-All meal comes with either meat or fish, but no vegetarian meal is available as a standard meal.
+Another thing I don’t particularly like about Emirates is their meal options.
+All meals come with meat or fish, but no vegetarian meal is available as a standard meal.
 You need to order a special meal if you want something meat-free.
-Among their special meals, the vegetarian offers let much to desire, to my knowledge.
+To my knowledge, vegetarian offers much to a desire among their special dinners.

-I didn’t book any special meals on my last flights and ate the standard meal veggies.
-I believe the usual meals should include a vegetarian variation of the standard meal menu.
+I didn’t book any special meals on my last flights and ate the standard meal of veggies.
+The usual meals should include a vegetarian variation of the traditional meal menu.
 Qatar Airways does that, and I find it very good.

 Flying Emirates A380 economy

-I have flown with Emirates A380 economy a few times, and I haven’t noticed any significant difference from the 777.
-The only thing is the plane stability in taking off and landing.
+I have flown with Emirates A380 economy class a few times and noticed no significant difference from the 777.
+The only thing is the plane’s stability in taking off and landing.
 But apart from that, the Emirates plane interior is the same.
 So unless you fly Emirates business class or Emirates First Class, there are no differences.